k-varvaroussis/WiFi/README.md

 # WiFi
-Repository for the Group of the WiFi Task.
-Group: Marilyn, Saeed, Petra, Konstantin.
+Predicting the location of a phone (person) based on the wifi signals (of different strengths) it receives from different routers (WAPs).